floledermann/stimsrv/README.md

 ## Experiments examples
 -->

-## License, credits & acknowledgements
+## License, Credits & Acknowledgements

 stimsrv is licensed under the [GNU Affero General Public License, Version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).
 Roughly speaking, this license allows you to use and modify stimsrv free of charge, provided that you publish the modified or extended code under the same license.